husa/timer.js/README.md

 #### `.measureStop(label)`

-Stop the measument with the associated label, returns the numbers of elapsed ms
+Stop the measument with the associated label, returns the number of elapsed ms

 Example: